bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 even if they haven't changed since last time, and the client will use whatever value comes back. ]]

-[[ Editor's note: extensions to this might need to communicate to the client what the current state of the user interaction is. ]]
+[[ Editor's note: extensions to this might need to communicate to the client what the current state of the user interaction is.
+This has been done in similar proprietary protocols, but the details of that information tend to be highly application specific.
+Like "user hasn't logged in yet", "user has logged in but is still sitting at the page", or "user seems to have wandered off".
+We might be able to provide a decent framework for hanging this kind of stuff on. ]]

 If the request is successful in causing the AS to issue access tokens and release subject claims, the response could look like this example: